 How it works

 You can save up to £20,000 in an ISA for the tax year 6 April 2017 - 5 April 2018.
-You can choose to use all of it for saving in a Cash ISA, or you can choose to invest it across the other types of ISAs available – you aren’t restricted to saving into only one particular type of ISA.
+You can choose to use all of it for saving in a Cash ISA or you can choose to invest it across the other types of ISAs available - you aren’t restricted to saving into only one particular type of ISA.
+For the tax year 6 April 2018 - 5 April 2019, the annual ISA allowance will continue to be £20,000.

 Important things you need to know about ISAs